Martin-Zeithaml/zwe-test/README.md

 ## Verify zwe-test

 Run `run_test.sh`, there is one predefined test: help for `zwe` command.
-If you can see the help, it was set correctly.
+If you can see the help and `Hello, world!`, it was set correctly.

 ## Adding new tests